 Also delicious on their own for those times when you just want to pretend that you are off on a tropical vacation somewhere with a frozen cocktail in hand (which let’s face it, is probably always!).

-Here are a few more refreshing cocktails and mocktails that you might enjoy…
+Here are a few more refreshing cocktails that you might enjoy…

 - Passion Fruit Margarita (classic margarita on the rocks with a tropical twist)

 - Limoncello Spritz (a limoncello cocktail perfect for summer)

 - Refreshing Healthy-ish Summer Cocktails (choose from over 30 options)